logbin/logbin/README.md

 var logstream = new LogStream( config );

 // You can also set it using the setter method.
-// To receive logs with levels error, warn, or info with login action var newSchema = {
+// To receive logs with levels error, warn, or info that has an id with 'number' type, fname with value 'Margie', and age <= 23. var newSchema = {
   type: 'object',
   properties: {